mkosir/demozap/README.md

 By default generated files will be prefixed with `_` for example:
 `MyComponent.storytab.jsx` & `MyComponent.storytab.css` -> `_MyComponent.jsx`
-You can set generated file prefix with `--prefix` flag:
+You can set custom prefix with `--prefix` flag:
 `$ storytab generate react --prefix=MyPrefix`

 # Commands